Rihanna Shares An Adorable Photo Dump Of Her Baby Boy From Easter

 Rihanna and her boyfriend A$AP Rocky celebrated Easter in the cutest way – with their growing family.

-The award winning singer took to Instagram today to share photo from her adorable Easter which included a photo of her and A$AP’s 10-month-old baby boy.
-The toddler was certainly dressed for the occasion and wore a pair of bunny ears and gold chain in the Instagram post.
+The award-winning singer took to Instagram today to share photos from her adorable Easter Sunday, which included a photo of her and A$AP’s 10-month-old baby boy.
+The toddler was certainly dressed for the occasion and wore a pair of bunny ears and a gold chain.
 Taking cues from his always camera ready mama, the adorable baby was all smiles as he naturally posed for the camera.

-Rih Rih also shared another photo set of her son as he played in the grass outdoors with an adorable sparkly stuffed rabbit, an Easter-themed book, and a few plastic Easter eggs.
-Rih and Rocky certainly set up the whole photo set perfectly because their son was even surrounded by real life rabbits to help complement their Easter theme.
+Rih Rih also shared another photo set of her son as he played in the grass outdoors with an adorable sparkly stuffed rabbit, an Easter-themed book and a few plastic Easter eggs.
+Rih and Rocky certainly set up the whole shoot perfectly because their son was even surrounded by real life rabbits to help complement their Easter theme.

 Check out the adorable photos below.